-There may be occasions where it is appropriate for you to make a specific comment.
+There may be occasions where it is appropriate for you to make a more specific comment.
 For instance, if a patient has suffered harm expressing your sympathy or regrets to the patient may be the right thing to do.

 It is wise to keep statements succinct and factual; about 150 words is a general guide.
-Journalists often have limited space to report a story, and a lengthy statement is likely to be edited, which could distort the meaning or alter the emphasis.
+Column inches are limited, and a lengthy statement is likely to be edited, which could distort the meaning or alter the emphasis.

 Even if a patient has provided consent for you to discuss the matter in public, we would discourage you from doing this.
-You should consider how that might look to your other patients, your employer and the Dental Council if you were to discuss sensitive and confidential details in the press.
+You should consider how that might look to your other patients, employer and the GDC if you are discussing sensitive and confidential details in the press.